How To Make Vegetable Broth (Instant Pot)

 Ingredients You’ll Need

-As I note below, you can put almost any vegetable into broth.
-For this recipe I used these veggies:
+As I note below, you can add so many veggies to make a stock/broth.
+For this recipe I used these vegetables:

 - Celery leaves